La Sportiva Ultra Raptor II

 • Protection is top-notch with a full-length rock plate, generous heel counter and toe bumper, and large TPU overlays throughout the upper.

-• The FriXion rubber outsole with oval lugs finds a nice middle ground between a circular-lugged approach shoe and a sharper-lugged trail running shoe and excels on everything from mud and wet leaves to smooth rock and talus.
+• The FriXion rubber outsole with oval lugs strikes a nice middle ground between a circular-lugged approach shoe and a sharper-lugged trail running shoe and excels on everything from mud and wet leaves to smooth rock and talus.

 What We Don't